Sim4n6/plasoWiki/Developers-Guide.md

 Therefore we would like to ask people to hang on, to get through the code review process and try to learn something while going through it.
 Rest assured, it will get easier next time and even easier the time after that, and before you know it you can contribute code to the project with little to no comments.

 And if things are unclear, don't hesitate to ask.
 The developer mailing list is: log2timeline-dev@googlegroups.com

-### Roadmap
-A read-only version of the roadmap document can be found here: [Plaso - Roadmap and Assignment](http://goo.gl/cRjA7y).
-The roadmap document displays the current status, who's working on the parser, etc.

-**Note that this is a general wish list, that may not be completely up-to-date.**

-If you are in the developers group and want to add a parser you can just go ahead and edit: [Plaso - Roadmap and Assignment](http://goo.gl/IIs4HM) and assign it to yourself, please add a date so we can reassign if you don't have time.
-If you cannot program and still have a great idea for a feature please go ahead and edit, note that the priority will be who ever wants to work on it.

-**TODO: add more text**

 ### Submitting code
 There can be a code freeze announced before a release, in which we try to focus on testing and bug fixes.
 In such a freeze, new features will added to the codebase after the release.